JoeJiang3936/Databricks/README.rst

         :align: center

 .. class:: no-web no-pdf

 |

 Jupyter Notebooks
 =========

-As we progress step-by-step, we will upload jupyter notebooks
+As we progress step-by-step, we will upload jupyter notebooks.
+This is the key to really understanding this complicated approach.

 |